benders5e/benders5e/earthbender.md

 #### Earthwave
 *Cost: 2 chi*
 You cause the earth to buckle beneath you, forming a line 5 feet wide and as long as your bending range.
-Each creature in the line must make a Dexterity saving throw (the DC is 8 + your proficiency modifier + your earthbending modifier).
+Each creature in the line must make a Dexterity saving throw.
 A creature takes 4d6 bludgeoning damage and is knocked prone on a failed save, or half as much damage on a successful one.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>
+\page
 #### Dust Cloud
 *Cost: 2 chi*
 You raise a cloud of dust, causing the effects of the *Fog Cloud* spell.
 If you lose concentration, the cloud of dust settles.

 #### Quicksand
 *Cost: 3 chi*
-Restrained and stuff.
+You turn a square area of the ground up to half your normal bending range on each side into quicksand for up to 1 minute.
+The entire area must be within your normal range.
+It is considered difficult terrain for the duration.

+When this change occurs, each creature standing in the area must succeed on a Dexterity saving throw or be Restrained.
+A creature that enters the area or ends its turn there must also succeed on a Dexterity saving throw or become Restrained.

 #### Earth Column

-#### Earthquakes/fissures
+#### Earth Projectiles

 #### Rock cuffs
+*Cost: 3 chi (1 chi)*
+You choose a creature you can see within range and cause rock cuffs to envelop its limbs which are in contact with the ground.
+The target must make a Strength saving throw.
+On a failed save, the target is restrained while you maintain concentration.

+By spending 1 additional chi, you can cause the cuffs to crush the restrained target, who must make a Strength saving throw.
+It takes 1d6 bludgeoning damage for each cuffed limb on a failed save, or half as much damage on a successful one.

+To break out, the restrained target can use its action to make a Strength check against your bending DC.
+On a success, the target escapes and is no longer restrained by the hand.

 #### Rock slide
+#### Fissure
 #### Water filtering
 (with waterbender)
 <!--#### Earth Block, Advanced: #### Earth bomb-->